Jane Austen Accommodation

 Dukes Bed and Breakfast and the Kennard Hotel are both Georgian townhouses located just off Great Pulteney Street, Bath's longest, widest and most fashionable Georgian boulevard.

 Stay in the Jane Austen room at the Tasburgh House where you can enjoy spectacular views.
 Alternatively, stay in the charming Jane Austen Wing at Three Abbey Green, just around the corner from the magnificent Bath Abbey.

 However Jane Austen was a rural girl at heart so if you're looking for a peaceful retreat stay at Brittons Farm Estate, located just 10 minutes from Bath in an Area of Outstanding Natural Beauty.

-For further advice on where to stay call our accommodation booking service on 0844 847 5256 or alternatively browse a full list of places to stay in Bath on our accommodation section.
+For further advice on where to stay call our accommodation booking service on 0844 847 5256 (calls cost 4p per minute) or alternatively browse a full list of places to stay in Bath on our accommodation section.